riley-1995/MusicGenreClassifier/README.md

 The GTZAN dataset can be found here: https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification

-Note: Due to an error with file .../genres_original/jazz/jazz00054.wav in the original GTZAN dataset, this project uses a modified copy of the genres folder which excludes this file.
-This modified folder is named genres and is identical to the GTZAN genres_original folder with the exception of this file.
+Note: Due to an error with file ...Data/genres_original/jazz/jazz.00054.wav in the original GTZAN dataset, during pre-processing of the dataset this file is skipped.